jph2/Omniverse_USD_MCPServer_byJPH2/CONTRIBUTING.md

 # Contributing to Omniverse USD MCP Server

-Thank you for your interest in contributing to the Omniverse USD MCP Server project!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to the Omniverse USD MCP Server!
+This document provides guidelines and information to help you contribute effectively.

 ## Code of Conduct